UvaCsl/HemoCell/doc/user_guide/Scripts.rst

 hemocell/patch/patchPLB.sh
 --------------------------

-used to patch Palabos to add some features that HemoCell needs but are by default not available.
+Patch Palabos to add some features that HemoCell needs but are by default not available.

 .. _bpp: